 The Sterling Montessori playground has been thoughtfully constructed and maintained for the purpose of enriching the school experience for our students.
-Playgrounds are for student use only and are not available for before and after school use.
 It is important that during outside time, teachers and students model appropriate behaviors in problem-solving skills and conflict resolution strategies through the use of the Grace and Courtesy curriculum, Positive Discipline techniques and Restorative Practices.
 According to state law, children may not lose their playtime as a consequence.
-Texting, talking, and browsing on a cell phone while supervising children is prohibited unless there is a student emergency.
+Texting, talking, and browsing on a cell phone while supervising children is prohibited unless there is an emergency.

 At Sterling, we believe in the importance of safe, unstructured free play.
 It is the job of teachers on the playground to keep the big picture at all times.
 Teachers should be aware of the location of all children and should be up and moving at all times.
-The playgrounds and fields are large and it is important that teachers spread themselves out to ensure child safety.
+The play areas are large, and it is important that teachers spread themselves out to ensure child safety.
 If a teacher has to leave the playground to take a child to the bathroom, they must let other adults know and remain within ratio.